Sippican Oysters from Marion, MA

 How they taste: Clean salt up front with a nice vegetal finish.

 Story: The Bryant brothers grew up in Marion playing in the marshes and harvesting wild Marion oysters as children.
 All three went on to have various careers on or near the water.
 Nat and Chris to the local shipyard, while Ben went on to get his degree in Marine Sciences at URI.
-Though the idea was tossed around for many years, the brothers finally officially entered the business of oysters 4 years ago when they planted their first seed.
-Last year they saw their first sellable crop.
+Though the idea was tossed around for many years, the brothers finally officially entered the business of oysters in 2010 when they planted their first seed.
+Two years later they saw their first sellable crop.
 Lucky for us, a server from our restaurant Row 34 found them on Facebook.
 You just never know....